 “New year, new you,” you think optimistically as you skip down to the yard.
 It’s time for a fresh start.
-You’re going to put all those bad habits behind you, and with the help of a few New Year’s resolutions, you and your horse will be like a well-oiled winning machine in 2016.
+You’re going to put all those bad habits behind you, and with the help of a few New Year’s resolutions, you and your horse will be like a well-oiled winning machine in 2021.
 Oh yeah!
-Except…it’s not quite as easy as that, is it?
+Except… It’s not quite as easy as that, is it?
 Here are a few resolutions that you might find trickier to keep than you think…

 1. Stop treating your car like a mobile tack room

 You’ve skipped the straw out of your boot (how did it even get in there?), removed the long-lost jodhpur boot from under the passenger seat, and tracked down the source of the strange smell — although you don’t want to go into that here.
 Your car is immaculate and you intend to keep that way.
 And so you will — until you suddenly run out of hay and have to make an emergency trip to the country supplies store to wedge as many bales as you can into the boot, or you’re running late after a muddy ride, and lob your filthy boots and chaps into the back of the car.
 And so it begins….

 2. Clean your tack daily

 What a lovely idea!
 Until you find yourself having to get off 15 times to open gates, or being chased through a field by some irate llamas, and remember why, exactly, you always stick to your tried-and-trusted routes.

 4. Stop blowing all your wages in online horsey emporiums